UKHomeOffice/application-container-platform/how-to-docs/drone-how-to.md

 Select the repo you want to activate.

-Navigate to your repository's settings in Github (or Gitlab) and update the payload url in the web hook section so that it matches this pattern:
+Navigate to your repository's settings in Github (or Gitlab) and you will see a webhook has been created.
+You need to update the url for the newly created web hook so that it matches this pattern:

 ```
 https://drone-external.digital.homeoffice.gov.uk/hook?access_token=some_token